Clothing Manufacturing in Vietnam: 2026 Guide

 How long does product development take in Vietnam?

-Full development from approved tech pack to confirmed PP sample averages 8-12 weeks in Vietnam, slightly longer than Portugal (6-8 weeks) but comparable to China (McKinsey State of Fashion, 2024).
+Full development from approved tech pack to confirmed PP sample averages 8-12 weeks in Vietnam, slightly longer than Portugal (6-8 weeks) but comparable to China.
 Counter-sample, fit sample, and PP sample each take 2-3 weeks including fabric sourcing.
 Outerwear with laminates can stretch to 14 weeks because of mill availability.

 Are Vietnamese factories sustainable enough for EU retailers?

-Tier-1 Vietnamese factories meet or exceed most EU retailer sustainability requirements, with 68% Higg FEM adoption among exporters in 2024 (Cascale, 2024).
+Tier-1 Vietnamese factories meet or exceed most EU retailer sustainability requirements, with among the highest verified Higg FEM adoption in Southeast Asia across OneAim's factory network (OneAim 2026 factory survey).
 For brands subject to EU CSRD or the upcoming Digital Product Passport rules, tier-1 plants typically already provide the traceability and emissions data EU buyers need.
 Tier-2 plants may require an upgrade in fabric-mill documentation.

 Should I use Vietnam or Portugal for my brand?